tomkimpson/minimal-mistakes/_posts/2016-05-28-gnuparallel.markdown

-Title: Running in parallel
-Date: 2016-01-02
+---
+layout: post
+title: "Running in parallel"
+modified:
+categories:
-Summary: Usage of GNU parallel for running processes in parallel
+excerpt: "Usage of GNU parallel for running processes in parallel"
+tags: []
+image:
+feature:
+date: 2016-01-02T18:29:39-07:00

+---

 [GNU parallel](http://www.gnu.org/software/parallel/) is a handy tool for easily executing jobs in parallel across any number of cores.